fossi-foundation/fossi-foundation.github.io/_posts/2020-06-17-fossi-dial-up.md

 the newly open sourced PDK.

-In the first talk, Tim Ansell will outline the collaboration and the goals of the join project.
+In the first talk, Tim Ansell will outline the collaboration and the goals of the joint project.
 He will present the current state of the PDK and the roadmap going forward.
 A production-ready open source process development kit (PDK) and standard library is an integral part of creating true open source chip designs and was previously missing from the ecosystem.
 Find out what is happening next!